धन्यानां सहृदां हृदि प्रतिपदं काव्यार्थमात्मोपमं

 वाणीप्राणसमीरणो विजयते विद्याप्रदीपः कवेः॥

-Even in terms of conceptual variety, Indian Aesthetics has a proud say.
-As Alaṅkāraśāstra is the youngest among the sciences that evolved in India, it had the privilege of absorbing the wisdom of numerous schools of Indian philosophy.
-Thus the hard core materialism of Nyāya and Mīmāṃsā, the unique psychic realism of Sāṅkhya and Yoga, moralistic realism of Jaina, transcendental realism of Śaiva and Vaiṣṇava, absolute idealism of Bauddha and Vedānta – have enriched the resourcefulness of Indian Aesthetics.
+Indian Aesthetics has a proud say even in terms of conceptual variety.
+Since Alaṅkāraśāstra is the youngest among Indian sciences, it had the privilege of absorbing the wisdom of numerous schools of Indian philosophy.
+Thus the materialism of Nyāya and Mīmāṃsā, unique psychic realism of Sāṅkhya and Yoga, moralistic realism of Jaina, transcendental realism of Śaiva and Vaiṣṇava, absolute idealism of Bauddha and Vedānta have enriched the resourcefulness of Indian Aesthetics.
 As far as artistic expression is concerned, various tenets of Vyākaraṇa, Nyāya, Mīmāṃsā, Sāṅkhya, and Vedānta have made a great contribution.
 Indian Aesthetics is healthier than all current trends in art appreciation.
 Literary criticism in India was an autonomous independent science that never depended on any extraneous authority.
 It unvaryingly transcended the doctrines of religion and emerged with rational findings that have experiential accountability.

-Some critics are of the opinion that Indian Aesthetics, with its ‘age old’ canons of rasa, dhvani, aucitya, and vakrokti has no significant role to play in the modern and post-modern worlds of literary criticism.
+Some critics are of the opinion that Indian Aesthetics, with its ‘age-old’ canons of rasa, dhvani, aucitya, and vakrokti has no significant role to play in the modern and post-modern world of literary criticism.
 This is an unfound objection.
-Every theory of art appreciation connected with Expression (vakrokti), Suggestion (dhvani), Impression (aucitya) and Experience (rasa)—developed by any school of thought at any point in time—finds its philosophical and applicational completion in the canons of Indian Aesthetics.
+Every theory of art appreciation connected with expression (vakrokti), suggestion (dhvani), impression (aucitya) and experience (rasa)—developed by any school of thought at any point in time—finds its philosophical and applicational completion in the canons of Indian Aesthetics.
 The champions of modernity are preoccupied with socio-political and geo-cultural implications of Aesthetics and care little for pure art.
 However, these issues can be suitably answered by understanding the concept of aucitya.
 Pure art, with its unshakeable fidelity to human emotions, goes beyond the constraints of space and time.
-That said, the core concepts of Aesthetics have to be efficiently employed both in production and appreciation of art.
+That said, the core concepts of Aesthetics have to be efficiently employed both in the production and appreciation of art.
 This is akin to using a medicinal herb to cure a malady in different places and time zones, only with a different packaging each time.
 Of course, even the anupāna (non-medicinal prescriptions) can be suitably changed as per the instructions of the doctor.

 In this background, a few points of Indian Aesthetics may be noted.

 Rasa, the bedrock of Indian Aesthetics, cannot be realized if we are carried away by non-aesthetic and therefore misplaced ideologies like those of religion, politics, and economics.
-But at the same time, once the significance of rasa is understood and its pulse realized, all these ideologies automatically find their level.
+However, once the significance of rasa is understood and its pulse realized, all these ideologies automatically find their level.

-Aucitya is mostly a culturally connoted concept that makes art all-inclusive.
+Aucitya is mostly a cultural connotation that makes art all-inclusive.
 Dhvani takes care of symbolism, imagery, and suggestion.
-Without exception, all forms of metaphor and imagery can be covered in one of the three categories of dhvani viz., vastu, alaṅkāra, and rasādi.
-While the first and second categories help to understand and analyse the structure of poetry, the third category enables us to explore the core of art – the interplay of emotions.
+All forms of metaphor and imagery can be covered in one of the three categories of dhvani viz., vastu, alaṅkāra, and rasādi.
+While the first and second categories help us to understand and analyse the structure of poetry, the third category enables us to explore the core of art – the interplay of emotions.

-Thus, the four canons—rasa-dhvani-aucitya-vakrokti—enable us to analyse emotional and intellectual activities that produce a work of art.
-Needless to say, it also bestows upon us the joy of art experience.
+These four canons—rasa, dhvani, aucitya, and vakrokti—enable us to analyse emotional and intellectual activities that produce a work of art.
+Needless to say, they also bestow upon us the joy of art experience.